magento/merchdocs/src/stores/store-urls-custom-admin.md

 title: Using a Custom Admin URL
 ---

-As a [security best practice](https://www.adobe.com/content/dam/cc/en/security/pdfs/Adobe-Magento-Commerce-Best-Practices-Guide.pdf), Magento recommends that you use a unique, custom Admin URL instead of the default _admin_ or a common term such as _backend_.
+As a [security best practice](https://www.adobe.com/content/dam/cc/en/security/pdfs/Adobe-Magento-Commerce-Best-Practices-Guide.pdf), Adobe recommends that you use a unique, custom Admin URL instead of the default _admin_ or a common term such as _backend_.
 Although it will not directly protect your site from a determined bad actor, it can reduce exposure to scripts that try to gain unauthorized access.

 {:.bs-callout-info}
 Check with your hosting provider before implementing a custom Admin URL.
 Some hosting providers require a standard URL to meet firewall protection rules.

-In a typical Magento installation, the Admin URL and path is immediately below the Magento base URL.
+In a typical installation, the Admin URL and path is immediately below the base URL.
 The path to the store Admin is one directory below the root.

 - **Default Base URL**: `http://yourdomain.com/magento/`
 - **Default Admin URL and Path**: `http://yourdomain.com/magento/admin`